-ARTICLE XXII PART-TIME FACULTY
+ARTICLE XXIII PART-TIME FACULTY

-22.1 Existing part-time faculty:

-(a) Part-time faculty who have served more than a total of ten semesters before September
+23.1 Part-time faculty members hired before September 1972:

-(1) Adjunct faculty members in this category shall have been deemed professionally competent and shall have been given a Certificate of Continuous Employment (CCE) and have adjunct titles.

-(2) In the event that a full-time position within the field of competence of such a faculty member holding a CCE becomes available and the CCE applies for the position, the CCE will be among the finalists for the position.
-If the CCE is awarded the full-time position, he/she will be given the full-time rank which the member held as a part-time faculty member.
+- (a) Part-time faculty who have served more than a total of ten semesters before September 1972. - (1) Adjunct faculty members in this category shall have been deemed professionally competent and shall have been given a Certificate of Continuous Employment (CCE) and have adjunct titles. - (2) In the event that a full-time position within the field of competence of such a faculty member holding a CCE becomes available and the CCE applies for the position, the CCE will be among the finalists for the position.
+If the CCE is awarded the fulltime position, he/she will be given the full-time rank which the member held as a part-time faculty member.

-(b) Part-time faculty members who have served a total of ten semesters or less before September 1972 and who have adjunct titles:

-(1) Service prior to September 1972 will count toward the ten semester probationary period required for the Certificate of Continuous Employment.

-(2) Such faculty members shall be subject to the following evaluation procedure:

-(i) Each semester these individuals will be evaluated as to whether or not they meet the departmental standards of professional competence as teachers.
+- (b) Part-time faculty members who have served a total of ten semesters or less before September 1972 and who have adjunct titles: - (1) Service prior to September 1972 will count toward the ten semester probationary period required for the Certificate of Continuous Employment. - (2) Such faculty members shall be subject to the following evaluation procedure: - (i) Each semester these individuals will be evaluated as to whether or not they meet the departmental standards of professional competence as teachers.
 If two successive academic year evaluations are negative, they will not be reappointed.
-Evaluation reports shall be in writing with copies given to the individual faculty member who shall have the opportunity to append or affix his or her comments.

-(ii) Subject to the provisions of Article XVI, upon the completion of ten semesters of employment and reappointment beginning with the Fall semester of 1972 or thereafter, faculty members in this category shall be given a Certificate of Continuous Employment and shall be subject to the provisions of Article 22.1(a)(2).
+Evaluation reports shall be in writing with copies given to the individual faculty member who shall have the opportunity to append or affix his or her comments. - (ii) Subject to the provisions of Article XVI, upon the completion of ten semesters of employment (as an adjunct) and reappointment beginning with the Fall semester of 1972 or thereafter, faculty members in this category shall be given a Certificate of Continuous Employment and shall be subject to the provisions of Article 23.1(a)(2).

-22.2 Part-time adjunct faculty members hired after September, 1972.
+23.2 Part-time adjunct faculty members hired after September 1972.

-(a) Prior to the completion of ten (10) semesters of service, faculty members in this category shall make a decision as to whether or not they wish a full-time position.

-(1) If they do not wish a full-time position after the tenth semester, they will not be reappointed to the adjunct faculty but may be appointed to the visiting faculty.

-(2) Subject to the provisions of Article XVI, if they wish a full-time position they may be granted a Certificate of Continuous Employment.
-In the event that a full-time position within the field of competence of such a faculty member holding a CCE becomes available and the CCE applies for the position, the CCE will be among the finalists for the position.

-(b) Each semester adjunct faculty covered by this section will be evaluated as to whether or not they meet the departmental standards of professional competence as teachers.
+- (a) Prior to the completion of ten (10) semesters of service (as an adjunct), faculty members in this category shall make a decision as to whether or not they wish a full-time position. - (1) If they do not wish a full-time position after the tenth semester, they will not be reappointed to the adjunct faculty but may be appointed to the visiting faculty. - (2) Subject to the provisions of Article XVI, if they wish a full-time position they may be granted a Certificate of Continuous Employment.
+In the event that a full-time position within the field of competence of such a faculty member holding a CCE becomes available and the CCE applies for the position, the CCE will be among the finalists for the position. - (b) Each semester adjunct faculty covered by this section will be evaluated as to whether or not they meet the departmental standards of professional competence as teachers.
 If two (2) successive academic year evaluations are negative, they will not be reappointed.
-Evaluation reports shall be in writing with copies given to the individual faculty member who shall have the opportunity to append or affix his or her comments.
+Evaluation reports shall be in writing with copies given to the individual faculty member who shall have the opportunity to append or affix his or her comments. - 23.3 Promotional opportunities shall be available for part-time faculty members in Adjunct ranks: i.e., Adjunct Instructor, Adjunct Assistant Professor, Adjunct Associate Professor, Adjunct Professor.

-September 1, 2000 - August 31, 2003 UFCT, Local 1460, AFL-CIO Page 16 of 36

-22.3 Promotional opportunities shall be available for part-time faculty members in Adjunct ranks: i.e., Adjunct Instructor, Adjunct Assistant Professor, Adjunct Associate Professor, Adjunct Professor.

-22.4 Workload1 and Assignment for Adjunct Titles
+23.4 Workload2 and Assignment for Adjunct Titles